jcuanm/molinillo-mobile/README.md

 # Setting up your environments
 3. [Create a Firebase account](https://firebase.google.com/) and follow the directions for setting up a Firestore (NOT a relational database) database.
 You will need to create two buckets (1 for both your development and production environemnts)
 4. [Create an Algolia account](https://www.algolia.com/) and follow the directions for setting up an Algolia account.
 You will need to create two indices (1 for both your development and production environemnts)
-5. Paste your credentials into your `.env` and `'env.production` files in a format such as the one that follows:
+5. Paste your credentials into your `.env` and `env.production` files in a format such as the one that follows:

 ```javascript
   FIREBASE_API_KEY = [insert value]